 6. Preparing Students for the Future

-One of the long-overlooked and under-appreciated areas of Nevada’s education system is Career and Technical Education (CTE).
-It is time to fully embrace CTE as a crucial and highly valuable component of education in our state.
+It is time to fully embrace Career and Technical Education (CTE) as a crucial and highly valuable component of education in our state.
 For many students, attending a traditional four-year university is not the ideal course to pursue after graduating high school.
 These students can achieve better success after graduation by entering the workforce.
 CTE offers a particularly promising opportunity to broaden educational options and to equip students with the skills they need to succeed in the workforce after graduation.
 Strengthening our CTE programs will also provide Nevada’s employers with even greater access to the skilled workers they need to allow their businesses to grow and thrive.

 ✯ I will work to allocate more funding to develop and expand high-quality CTE programs to provide more of our students with access to the opportunities CTE can offer.